nblumhardt/serilog-timings/README.md

 Serilog Timings is opinionated; a few possible features have been deliberately excluded.

 **Leveling** - Timings are most useful in production, so timing events are recorded at the `Information` level and higher, which should generally be collected all the time.
+If you truly need `Verbose`- or `Debug`-level timings, you can emulate them by adding code like `if (!Log.IsEnabled(LogEventLevel.Debug)) { op.Cancel(); }` as the first statement in an operation block.

 **Warning thresholds** - Timings for completed operations are always output as `Information` events; while it's certainly useful to track events exceeding a set threshold, it's best to do this in the back-end collector, since